 Finally, you need to think about the dogs and the best time for them to be outside, pulling a sled.
 As mentioned, you want the right kinds of conditions to protect their paws.

 Also, the dogs have thick coats, so they easily overheat.
-(Here are tips to help your dog stay cool.)
 So, therefore, you want temperatures that are cold enough to keep the dogs comfortable and energized.

 What kinds of dogs are used in dog sledding